National HIV/AIDS and Aging Awareness Day

 September 18 is National HIV/AIDS and Aging Awareness Day—a day to call attention to the growing number of people living long and full lives with HIV and to aging-related challenges of HIV prevention, testing, treatment, and care.

 People with HIV are living longer thanks to treatment with HIV medicines.
-According to the Centers for Disease Control and Prevention (CDC), in 2015, an estimated 47% of people in the United States with diagnosed HIV were aged 50 and older.
+According to the Centers for Disease Control and Prevention (CDC), in 2016, nearly half the people in the United States who were living with diagnosed HIV were aged 50 or older.
+In 2017, approximately one in six new diagnoses of HIV occurred in this age group.
 People aging with HIV can face treatment-related challenges, such as drug interactions between HIV medicines and medicines used for other conditions.

 Browse the links below to find National HIV/AIDS and Aging Awareness Day resources and information about HIV and aging.